Skip navigation

 Building Custodian - officer charged by the relevant area with responsibilities for the management of designated buildings.

-Parent/carer means the student or staff member who is responsible for the child or children while on University property.
+Parent/carer means the person who is responsible for the child or children while on University property.

 Policy Statement